freshp/php-the-small-things/README.md

     * [bash support](https://plugins.jetbrains.com/plugin/4230-bashsupport)
     * select a plugin for framework support like [symfony](https://plugins.jetbrains.com/plugin/7219-symfony-support)

-### Easy programming guidelines
+## Easy programming advice
+In the future I want to write a short abstract on the how and why I write To these advices down.

+### meta
-* Every rule has its own context and the context beats every rule.
+* Every advice has its own context and the context beats every advice.
-* Please use common sense for every rule.
+* Please use common sense for every advice, because they are no rules.
-* Every rule which does not bring any benefit should be skipped.
+* Every advice which does not bring any benefit should be skipped.
-* Never create rules from subjective perspectives.
+* Never create advices from subjective perspectives.
-* A rule should ever have a real benefit.
+* A advice should ever have a real benefit.
-* A rule should apply generally.
+* A advice should apply generally.
 * You don't have to follow them all, but you should know that they exist.
-    * *comment*: You can not fold a rule, if you dont know the reason.
+    * *comment*: You should not miss out any advice, if you dont know the reason.

-#### rules
+### advice

 * What cannot be tested should not be programmed.
     * *comment:* There are many tools for automated testing, but start with [PHPUnit](https://phpunit.de/)
 * Use type declarations for all properties, functions and variables in your code.